Melle, Germany: Geographical position

 Melle is situated in a valley penned between the Wiehen Hills in the North and the Teutoburg Forest in the South.
 The cities of Osnabrück and Bielefeld are some 30 km away each.
-The Münster Osnabrück International Airport is located about 60 km to the southwest.
+The Münster Osnabrück Airport is located about 60 km to the southwest.

 Neighbouring towns

 Neighbouring towns are Preußisch Oldendorf in the North Rhine-Westphalian Minden-Lübbecke district, Rödinghausen, Bünde and Spenge in the North Rhine-Westphalian Herford district, Werther and Borgholzhausen in the North Rhine-Westphalian Gütersloh district, as well as Dissen, Hilter, Bissendorf, and Bad Essen in the Osnabrück district.

 Municipalities

 The city consists of the eight municipalities of Melle-Mitte, Buer, Bruchmühlen, Gesmold, Neuenkirchen, Oldendorf, Riemsloh and Wellingholzhausen.